rezanmz/kmeans-cpp/README.md

 This program will use the elbow method to automatically select the number of clusters K. Elbow method is a heuristic method of interpretation and validation of consistency within cluster analysis designed to help finding the appropriate number of clusters in a dataset.
 The method consists of plotting the explained variance as a function of the number of clusters, and picking the elbow of the curve as the number of clusters to use.

-Below is a an example of what an elbow plot looks like:
+Below is a an example of what an elbow plot looks like [[Source of the figure]](https://pythonprogramminglanguage.com/kmeans-elbow-method/):

 ![image](/inertia.png)

 To select the elbow, the program will find the line that connects the first and last point, and then find the point that is the farthest from the line.

-Below is an example of how the program finds the elbow:
+Below is an example of how the program finds the elbow [[Source of the figure]](https://www.researchgate.net/figure/Selection-of-the-optimal-k-for-the-k-means-algorithm-using-the-elbow-method-089-093_fig4_334611981):

 ![image](/optimal-k.png)